 The research of precedents and ongoing developments in design technology provides me with the foundation to elevate my knowledge and explore new realms.
 This research is visualized through dynamic schematics and concept testing.
 As noted above, all of this is documented through notes and procedures, but also through visual media like video and screen captures.

 The whiteboard tool, Whimsical, again provides the dynamic platform to research and implement the creative design process.
-In addition, the media platforms of ArtStation and Vimeo host collections of my research and testing, which can be accessed through the following links:
+In addition, the Vimeo media platform hosts a collection of my research and testing, which can be accessed through the following link:

 Efficient multi-tasking and agile adaptation is achieved through diligent task management and effective communication.
 Each and every project, small to large, is structured around a timeline to track progress, balance workflows, and ultimate completion within the constraints of time, budget, and quality.